MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Proposed Method:

 We then apply a per-copy positive scaling $\alpha_k>0$:

+where the stack operator combines the layer-level noises $\epsilon^{(r)}_{k,\ell}$ together to a model-level noise $\epsilon_k^{(r)}$.
 The $\alpha_k$'s introduce heterogeneous noise magnitudes across copies, work as a secondary protection, avoiding parameter reconstruction even if reparameterization information is leaked.
 Finally, we add the noise $\epsilon_k^{(r)}$ to the original model parameters to obtain $m$ first-stage perturbed models prior to reparameterization.

-\paragraph{Connection to Differential Privacy} In standard noise-injection privacy mechanisms such as Differential Privacy (DP)~\cite{Mironov2017}, one typically specifies a privacy budget first (\eg $(\varepsilon,\delta)$), and then calibrates the noise level according to a chosen DP algorithm and its accounting method.
-In practice, the resulting noise scale can vary across different DP mechanisms as well as with hyperparameters used by the algorithm.
-For simplicity and consistency, we therefore use a fixed noise level directly in \method.
+\paragraph{Formal Privacy Guarantee by Differential Privacy} In standard noise-injection formal privacy mechanisms such as Differential Privacy (DP)~\citep{dwork2006calibrating}, one typically specifies a privacy budget first (\eg $(\varepsilon,\delta)$), and then computes the noise level according to a chosen DP mechanism and its accounting method.
+In practice, the resulting noise scale can vary across different DP mechanisms, and is influenced by hyperparameters used in DP mechanisms (i.e., sensitivity, clipping bound in Gaussian Mechanism~\citep{dwork2006ourgaussian}, search range in Renyi-DP Mechanism~\citep{Mironov2017}).
+For consistency and avoiding additional hyperparameters' influence, we therefore use a fixed noise level directly in \method.
+See Appendix~\ref{app:mpu_dp_combination} for a detailed discussion on possible DP combinations to achieve a formal privacy guarantee.